agilord/aws_client/generated/aws_sfn_api/README.md

 **Generated Dart library from API specification**

 *About the service:*
-Step Functions is a service that lets you coordinate the components of distributed applications and microservices using visual workflows.
+Step Functions coordinates the components of distributed applications and microservices using visual workflows.

 ## Links